emanuelefalbo/ClusterGene/README.md

     python EnGene.py -i CRISPRGeneEffect.csv -ref cell-line-selector.csv -t Bone -m impute -n 2 -k centroids

-where the **CRISPRGeneEffect.csv** containes the CRISPR-Cas9 scores, while **cell-line-selector.csv** the cell lines corresponding to the lineages/tissues chosen.
+where the **CRISPRGeneEffect.csv** containes the CRISPR-Cas9 scores, while **cell-line-selector.csv**, whose examplar file is in example folder,  the cell lines corresponding to the lineages/tissues chosen.
 The EnGene software returns as main output a **output\_bone.csv** file containing the label for each gene of the chosen tissue(s), computed by the chosen algorithm.
 EnGene searches for